dolthub/docs/content/introduction/what-is-dolt.md

 Let's dive into a couple of examples to see what this looks like in practice.

 ### AS OF
-Suppose the IP to country mapping dataset that we procured earlier introduces a bug into our systems that observed at `2020-12-12 02:00:00`.
+Suppose the IP to country mapping dataset that we procured earlier introduces a bug into our systems observed at `2020-12-12 02:00:00`.
 We can can grab the commit that introduced this state easily:
 ```
 mysql> select commit_hash, committer, message from dolt_log where `date` < '2020-12-10 18:00:00' limit 1;
 +----------------------------------+------------------------+----------------------------------------------------------+